Whiteknight/whiteknight.github.com/drafts/imcc_plan.md

    its own shared library, and link it into the Parrot executable.

 At this point, seven short steps from now, we will be able to build and install libparrot without IMCC.
-It will still be readily available, but it won't be available by default from libparrot.
+It will still be readily available on demand, of course, and the parrot executable frontend will still make

+Some ground work is [already laid][imcc_cleanups] in the area of cleaning IMCC's interface functions.
+I've already started a new branch to continue some of that work, and check item #1 off the list.
+are: